AbnerZheng/mini-lsm/mini-lsm-starter/README.md

 ### day 2
 #### Test Your Understanding
 * What is the time/space complexity of using your merge iterator?
+  - It uses a Heap to pop the
 * Why do we need a self-referential structure for memtable iterator?
 * If a key is removed (there is a delete tombstone), do you need to return it to the user?
 Where did you handle this logic?
 * If a key has multiple versions, will the user see all of them?
 Where did you handle this logic?